airbus-seclab/diffware/doc/blogpost.md

 ### Tools

-For this example, [Difftool](https://github.com/airbus-seclab/Difftool) and [diffoscope](https://diffoscope.org) will be used.
+For this example, [diffware](https://github.com/airbus-seclab/diffware) and [diffoscope](https://diffoscope.org) will be used.
 The installation procedure can be found on each project's page.
-For Difftool, a minimal install is enough.
+For diffware, a minimal install is enough.

 ## Unpacking